ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/1-setup.md

 In the top right of the _Game_ window, click on _Stats_ to show the _Statistics_ popup.
 You will notice the framerate is much lower than you might expect.
 For such a simple example we could reasonably expect to hit the maximum rate of the display (e.g. 60fps or better).

-Later we'll use the Profiler to investigate but before that we'll deploy to Android to check if the behaviour is the same.
+Later we'll use the Profiler to investigate, but before that we'll deploy to Android to check if the behaviour is the same.